navjot789/Paykun-payment-gateway-Php/README.md

 ````

 # Adding TEST API KEY and MID
-Note: For testing purpose isLive => false by default.
+Note: For testing purpose $isLive => false by default.
 You can change it by navigating to src/Payment.php on line 60
 ````PHP
 public function __construct($mid, $accessToken, $encKey, $isLive = false, $isCustomTemplate = false, $isWebView=true)
 ````

+To get the Test MID, API-TOKEN, API-SECRET goto Paykun
 ````PHP
 /**
  *  Parameters requires to initialize an object of Payment are as follow.